open5e/open5e/source/monsters/tome-of-beasts/D/drakes/crimson-drake.rst

 **Stinger.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target.
 *Hit:* 4 (1d4 + 2) piercing damage, and the target must succeed
-on a DC 13 Constitution saving throw or become poisoned for 1 hour.
+on a DC 13 Constitution saving throw or become :ref:`srd:poisoned` for 1 hour.
 If the saving throw fails by 5 or more, the target takes 2 (1d4) poison damage at the start of each of its turns for 3 rounds.
 The target may repeat the saving throw at the end of